dentes/arch/Overview.md

 1.1.
 Set the keyboard layout
 1.2.
 Connect to the Internet
 ```
+// If you use wifi setup internet with:
 $ ip link
 $ wifi-menu
 $ ping -c 3 8.8.8.8